camera12345/alligatorcord/README.md

 Alot of people forget to add the bot token.
 It's located under `config.py` and needs to be replaced before the server can run, otherwise there will be an error.

 ## Running
-From the command line, change into the directory of catcord and run:
+From the command line, change into the directory of alligatorcord and run:
 ```
 py app.py
 ```

 Please report any nextcord crashes to nextcord, not me.

+this is a joke I did nothing the owner (liquidsquid) told me to do this